labex-labs/open-source-labs/python/python-mastery/lab-ex3-5-practical-use-of-inheritance/en/step5.md

 print_table(portfolio, ['name', 'shares', 'price'], formatter)
 ```

+In this code, we first import the necessary modules and functions.
+Then we read data from the `portfolio.csv` file and create a `portfolio` object.
+After that, we test the `create_formatter()` function with different format names: 'text', 'csv', and 'html'.
+For each format, we create a formatter object, print the format name, and then use the `print_table()` function to print the `portfolio` data in the specified format.

-You should see output in all three formats, separated by the format name:
+When you run this code, you should see output in all three formats, separated by the format name:

 ```
 Text Format: